What Happens If You Don't Pay RBC?

 How long does an RBC collection stay on my credit report?

 A collection account gets an R9 rating, the worst possible, and stays on your credit report for six years from the date of first delinquency.
-TransUnion keeps it for seven years in Ontario.
 Paying changes the status to paid but doesn't remove the record.
+Check what RBC is reporting on your credit report

 Can RBC garnishee my wages?

 Not without a court judgment.
-RBC, like any unsecured creditor, has to sue you in court and win before your wages can be garnisheed.
-If your paycheque, however, is deposited into an RBC account, then RBC can take monies in your account under its right of set-off.
+RBC, like any unsecured creditor, must sue you in court and win before your wages can be garnished.
+If your paycheque, however, is deposited into an RBC account, then RBC can take funds in your account under its right of set-off.

 What happens if I ignore RBC's collection calls?

 Ignoring RBC's collection calls doesn't stop collection efforts.
-RBC keeps reporting missed payments to Equifax Canada and TransUnion, adding interest and fees.
+RBC continues to report missed payments to Equifax Canada and TransUnion, adding interest and fees.
 If you ignore collection calls on monies owing to RBC, there is a good chance you will be sued, especially if you own real property.

 Mark Silverthorn